raffay2k4/raffay2k4/README.md

 # About me
 Hi, my name is Abdul Raffay Naeem.
-I am currently in the third year of my Bachelor of Science in Computer Science (BSCS).
-As a motivated 3rd-year Computer Science student, I am passionate about using my technical skills to solve real-world problems.
-I am proficient in multiple programming languages, including C++ and Python.

-My interest lies in the field of data and its analysis, which has driven me to hone my skills in Data Analytics and Visualization.
+I am a motivated 3rd-year Computer Science student with a passion for Data Science and AI.
+I enjoy making data spill its secrets and teaching AI to think smarter.

 I am proficient in tools such as Microsoft Excel and Power BI, through which I have created many insightful and visually appealing dashboards.
 I have developed strong expertise in SQL, mastering fundamentals such as joins, CTEs, window functions, and group by operations to efficiently manipulate data.

-Additionally, I am highly skilled in QGIS, enabling me to conduct spatial analysis and derive valuable insights.
+I have a strong foundation in Machine Learning and AI, with expertise in building predictive models using scikit-learn.
+My experience extends to working with neural networks, utilizing PyTorch and TensorFlow to develop and optimize complex models.
+My enthusiasm for computer vision has led me to gain proficiency in Convolutional Neural Networks (CNN) and YOLO, where I have honed my skills in model fine-tuning and advanced image analysis techniques.

-Moreover, I am a Data Science and AI enthusiast, eager to explore these fields further.
+I am also eager to explore Natural Language Processing (NLP) and Large Language Models (LLMs) to further enhance my capabilities in these exciting areas.

 # Skills
 My expertise includes:
 - __Data Analytics__ using SQL, Python (Pandas, Numpy, Matplotlib, Seaborn), and Advanced Microsoft Excel.
-- __Data Visualization__ through Microsoft Power BI and Excel.
+- __Data Visualization__ using Microsoft Power BI and Excel.
+- **Machine Learning** using Scikit-learn, PyTorch, TensorFlow, ResNet
+- **Computer Vision** using CNN, YOLO, U-NET

 # Education
 __University of Central Punjab__ | BSCS | 2022-Present